Alysia Reiner: Personal life

 Reiner has been married to actor David Alan Basche since 1997.
-The couple have a daughter, Livia, and reside in Harlem, New York City.
+The couple have a daughter and reside in Harlem, New York City.

 Reiner is involved with many nonprofit organizations and charities, including the Cancer Support Community, Actors for Autism, PEN International, SAY: The Stuttering Association for the Young, Bent on Learning, Safe Kids Worldwide, The Young Women's Leadership Network, Amnesty International, Cool Effect, and Election Defenders.
 Before the 2022 midterm elections, Reiner posted on Instagram using the #IDCHECK hashtag, asking voters to check their IDs to make sure they meet local requirements and citing VoteRiders as a resource for voter ID information and assistance.